-2.5 Cellular Antenna Connector (X-400C and X-404C only)
+2.5 Cellular Antenna Connector (X-400C and X-404C only Not sold outside US)

 Modules that include cellular connectivity come with an omnidirectional antenna for use with the embedded LTE-M cellular radio.
 The included antenna is suitable for most applications and connects to the female SMA connector on the faceplate.
 Do not operate these modules without the antenna connected.